 Our corporate functions include finance, information technology, people and culture, marketing and administration.
-All of these functions have procurement activities as they service their internal clients across the rest of Norco.
-The purchasing is varied and includes but is not limited to cleaning contractors, uniforms, marketing promotional materials, computer equipment all of which require further review.
+All of these functions have procurement activities which supports the service they provide to internal customers in Norco.
+The purchasing is varied and includes but is not limited to cleaning contractors, uniforms, marketing promotional materials, stationery, computer equipment, labour hire, and training providers.
+Although these are not large expenditure items, and are sourced from Australian based companies, in time further review will support our deeper understanding of our supply chain.